 CENTRAL NERVOUS SYSTEM (CNS) DISORDERS

-During our previous careers at Pfizer Inc. our primary focus was on the discovery
+During our previous careers at Pfizer Inc. our primary focus was on the

+CNS disorders.
 Our experience with Geodon / Zeldox (TM) during the R&D

 stages has enabled us to design and evaluate new chemical matter that may

 eventually lead to new therapies for depression, Alzheimer's disease and other

-Screening of our compounds in this area is offered through the Psychotherapeutic
+Screening of our compounds in this area is offered through the

+Carolina, Chapel Hill.
 With funding provided by the National Institutes of

 Mental Health (NIMH), Dr. Bryan Roth and his colleagues test each

 identified compounds that have high affinity for Kappa and Delta opioid and

 Sigma 1 / 2 receptors in the CNS.